Abyss-W4tcher/volatility-scripts/README.md

 ### vol_ez_install

-Install volatility on your system easily with Docker and get provided with command aliases to fasten the experience !
+Install Volatility on your system effortlessly using Docker, and benefit from command aliases that streamline the experience !

 ### profiles_and_symbols_builders